InternityFoundation/MauSUM/README.md

-## What I have acheived in last 20 Hrs
+## What I have built

 MauSUM - a weather application which aggregrates data from multiple sources and gives most accurate weather data.
+It hits various external apis from a backend in Python/Flask, aggregates there data and generate final result as consumable REST API.
+Frontend built in Angular 7 access the API and displays result in intuitive manner.

 ## Technologies Used